Online Faculty Leaders

 Dr. Caron earned her Ph.D. in International Business with a Strategy minor and M.S. in Business Education from Southern New Hampshire University.
 Michelle also attained the distinction of a Certified Professional Coach from the International Coach Federation and is a member of the Academy of International Business and New Hampshire Women in Higher Education Leadership.
 Her current research interests are the Global Education Movement (GEM) and alternative learning pathways such as industry-recognized, verifiable, digital micro credentials aligned to professional associations.

-Ms. Dumeng currently holds a master’s degree in organizational leadership as well as a certificate in human resource management both received from SNHU in 2009.
-She is a Ph.D. candidate in management and organizational leadership at Walden University.
-Her research interests include human behavior in the workplace.
+Dumeng currently holds a master’s degree in organizational leadership and a certificate in human resource management, both received from SNHU.
+She also holds certificates in leading through digital disruption and communication strategies from Harvard University.
+She is pursuing a PhD in Management at Walden University.

 Meleena Eaton has over 15 years of experience working with small businesses and nonprofits to develop and implement marketing strategies and campaigns.
 Prior to joining SNHU as a Faculty Lead for Undergraduate Marketing, she worked for a mid-sized marketing consulting firm specializing in providing marketing services to financial and nonprofit clients.